rmm-fcul/assisi-python/doc/src/deploy.rst

 simultaneously, just interrupt the `assisirun.py` script by pressing `Ctrl-C`.

+If the console is garbled after terminating the `assisirun.py` process, just type `reset` at the prompt (don't worry if you don't see the characters as you type them), and press Enter.
+This will return the console to an usable state.

 To retreive the data logged by the casu controllers, run:
 ::